Montfort, Wisconsin

 Montfort is a village in Grant and Iowa Counties in the U.S. state of Wisconsin.
-The population was 718 at the 2010 census.
-Of this, 622 were in Grant County, and 96 were in Iowa County.
+The population was 705 at the 2020 census.
+Of which, 633 lived in Grant County, while 72 lived in Iowa County.

-The Iowa County portion of Montfort is part of the Madison Metropolitan Statistical Area, while the Grant County portion is part of the Platteville Micropolitan Statistical Area.
+The Iowa County portion of Montfort is part of the Madison, Wisconsin metropolitan area, while the Grant County portion is part of the Platteville Micropolitan Statistical Area.

 History

 Montfort was named from an old fort situated on a nearby hill.
-The site of the village was inhabited and operated as an unincorporated settlement in the town of Wingville, Wisconsin, since 1848.
-It was formally incorporated as a village in 1893.
+The site of the village was first platted and laid out on April 3, 1848, by Ben C. Eastman and Francis J. Dunn, who owned much of the land in this area of the town of Wingville, Wisconsin.
+There were about 125 residents at the time of the plat.
+It was operated as an unincorporated settlement until it was formally incorporated as a village in 1893.
+The population remained quite small until the first railroad reached Montfort in 1879.
+It was hit by a tornado on July 28, 1885, but only one home was destroyed.

 The Wisconsin Farmers Union Specialty Cheese Company in Montfort produces the award-winning Montforte Blue Cheese.

 Geography

 Montfort is located at 42°58′17″N 90°25′59″W (42.971399, -90.432937).
 It is bounded on the west, north, and south, by the town of Wingville, Wisconsin, and is bounded on the east by the town of Highland, Iowa County, Wisconsin.

 According to the United States Census Bureau, the village has a total area of 0.54 sqmi, all of it land.